ijbd/CoalPlants/README.md

 > Found a large numbers of plants without emissions data.
 Switched to eGRID emissions data, which has a larger number of plants, but found the same issue. **Solution:** Filtered out renewable plants.
 After applying that filter, the script produced valid marginal health costs for 2881 of 3372 conventional (fossil fuel) plants.

 3/11/2021-3/12/2021
 > Some basic updates to maintain consistency with coal plants modular.
 Return pandas DataFrame and accept pandas Series of plant codes (numpy array still accepted).
+BEGAN PLANTS: Localized coal plant and generation data.
+Established interface.
+Finished implementation and interface.
+Tested with different regional inputs. **Currently:** getCoalGeneration returns 2019 generation.

 ## Interface

+### PLANTS:

+There are two functions that should be included in the public interface of the plants module: `getCoalPlants` and `getPlantGeneration`.

+`getCoalPlants` takes in a region (or list of regions) as inputs these should be strings consistent with either NERC region or balancing authority codes as used in the EIA-860 dataset.
+This function returns a pandas dataframe with the

+### Example:

+    from coalPlants import getCoalPlants, getCoalGeneration

+There are a number of options for filtering plant codes depending on the application.

+    # get plants in a single balancing authority
+    balancingAuthority = 'PJM'
+    coalPlants = getCoalPlants(balancingAuthority)

+    # get plants in a single NERC region
+    nercRegion = 'WECC'
+    coalPlants = getCoalPlants(nercRegion)

+    # get plants in multiple balancing authorities (combined)
+    balancingAuthorities = ['PJM', 'PACE', 'CISO']
+    coalPlants = getCoalPlants(balancingAuthorities)

+Get generation for each plant by providing either an array or pandas Series of plant codes.

+    coalGen = getPlantGeneration(coalPlants["Plant Code"])

+### EASIUR:

-This module is used for processing and accessing marginal health costs ($/MWh) for power plants across the United States.
+This Module also offers an interface for processing and accessing marginal health costs ($/MWh) for power plants across the United States.
 Running `easiur.py` will generate the `marginalHealthCosts.csv` which holds the desired plant-level marginal health cost data. **This has already been done for you.** The public interface of this module should consist of only the `getMarginalHealthCosts` function.

 `getMarginalHealthCosts` will return health damages per conventional generation ($/MWh) for given ORIS plant codes.
 The input should be a numpy array with valid plant codes for coal, natural-gas, or petroleum generators.
 This function returns a pandas dataframe indexed by the plant code with marginal health costs.
 Invalid plant codes, or plant codes for which data is missing, are returned with `np.nan` values in the dataframe.